vanhoan310/cb-reading-group/README.md

 Everyone is welcome to participate (faculty and students alike).
 The only expectation is that participants read the paper scheduled for that week ahead of time.

-Please add papers that you would like to review in the table.
+Please add papers that you would like to review to the wiki linked below.

 ### [Summer 2017 Reading Schedule](https://github.com/canzarlab/cb-reading-group/wiki/Summer-2017-Schedule)